-I have been working with an Excel spreadsheet (Excel for Mac 2011 14.1.0) and obviously I must have overwritten some parts and saved the document.
-How do I restore a previous version of an excel file on a Mac?
+"After working with an Excel spreadsheet for several days, I accidentally saved the overwritten one.
+How can I restore it to the previous version of an excel file on Mac?"

-The Mac operating system itself includes tools that make it easy to revert to old versions of files.
-Many Mac-native applications integrate with Apple’s built-in versioning system, which allows you to view and recover old versions of files.
-Unfortunately, Excel does not integrate with this particular system.
-However, if you use Time Machine to back up your Mac, you can use it to restore an old version of your Excel file.
-Here’s how:
+The Mac operating system includes tools that can easily convert files to previous versions.
+Integrated with Apple’s built-in versioning system, Mac-native applications are allowed to view and recover old versions of files.
+If you have used Time Machine to back up your Mac, you can use it to restore an old version of your Excel file.
+Here are the steps:

-1. Navigate to the lof cation oyour Excel file in Finder and choose Enter Time Machine in the menu bar.
+Step 1: Navigate to the location of your Excel file in Finder and choose Enter Time Machine in the menu.

-Even if Microsoft Office doesn’t integrate directly with Apple’s versioning framework, it does include its own version control system, intended to restore files lost during power outages or computer crashes.
+The Microsoft Office version control system doesn’t integrate directly with Apple’s versioning framework, but it does include a system that can restore deleted files during power outages or system crashes.
 Follow these steps:

-1. To look through Office’s backups, start by opening the Excel file in question and click File in the menu bar.
-Browse to Restore > Restore to Last Saved to Recovering.
+1. Look through Office’s backups.
+Open the Excel file in question and click File in the menu bar.
+Browse to Restore > Restore to Last Saved

 2. Find the spreadsheet version that you need to restore in the list presented.

 Office’s built-in versioning system works well in many cases.
 However, it isn’t perfect: if you can’t find the right Excel file at all, it won’t be able to help you.
-Additionally, Excel doesn’t take snapshots very frequently, so the correct version might not be available.
-Fortunately, even if neither of the previous two solutions are able to recover the particular version you want, there’s a third option: AnyRecover.
+Due to Excel’s infrequent snapshots, the appropriate version might not be available.
+Then, we turn to the next solution.

 It has a free trial so you can make sure whether it will work with your files before purchasing.